Protecting Assets From Medical Bills in Florida

 Tenancy by the Entirety Protection

 Married couples who hold assets as tenants by the entirety own those assets as a single legal unit.
 A creditor with a judgment against only one spouse cannot garnish a joint bank account, levy against jointly titled real estate, or seize jointly owned investments.
-Florida Statute § 655.79 presumes that joint bank accounts held by married couples are tenancy by the entirety accounts unless otherwise specified.
+Florida law presumes that joint bank accounts held by married couples are tenancy by the entirety accounts unless otherwise specified.

 For medical debt, tenancy by the entirety protection works only if the debt is owed by one spouse alone.
 If the patient alone is liable for the hospital bill, every jointly owned asset is shielded from collection.
 If both spouses guaranteed payment, the medical creditor holds a joint claim, and tenancy by the entirety offers no protection at all.

 Florida’s homestead exemption protects the primary residence from medical debt regardless of whether one or both spouses owe the bill.
-Article X, Section 4 of the Florida Constitution prevents a judgment creditor from forcing the sale of homestead property.
-There is no dollar cap on the protected equity, and the exemption applies to homestead property whether it is owned individually, jointly, or by only one spouse.
+The Florida Constitution prevents a judgment creditor from forcing the sale of homestead property.
+There is no dollar cap on the protected equity, and the exemption applies whether the home is owned individually, jointly, or by only one spouse.

 Medical creditors cannot place an enforceable lien on homestead property.
 A recorded judgment does not attach to the homestead.
 The home is safe from medical debt collection even if the family has no other assets and both spouses are liable on the bill.